 - Proposal topic is focused, yet has broad interest and relevance

 - A project growing from the topic is something we can accomplish, or make significant progress towards accomplishing, in five years

 Topic Proposals Received

 Proposed topics were received from students, faculty, administrators, staff, alumni, a trustee, a standing academic committee, and a member of a college's board of visitors.
-They represented ideas from a broad range of units: Liberal Arts, Education, Business, Nursing, Continuing and Professional Studies (now Penfield College), Student Affairs, Enrollment Management, Academic and Advising Services, and the Student Government Association.
+They represented ideas from a broad range of units: Liberal Arts, Education, Business, Nursing, Continuing and Professional Studies (now Professional Advancement), Student Affairs, Enrollment Management, Academic and Advising Services, and the Student Government Association.
 Screening Committee members individually scored the submissions using the evaluation criteria and those scores were compiled and weighted to achieve a final ranking for each proposal.

 After reviewing submissions against the rubric, the Screening Committee further examined them for commonalities involving student learning and Mercer's institutional goals.
 Several proposals consistently addressed the common categories of engaged and experiential learning and service, and research was a steady thread through most proposals.
 The Screening Committee next narrowed the proposed topics to five categories: writing, online learning, service-learning, engaged/experiential learning, student scholarship.